 Before we proceed to consider the learning problems, we study the distributionally known case to build better intuitions.
-In such case, $\bQ$ and $(\bm{R},\bC)$ are directly known to the decision maker, and the learning problems reduce to (much simplified) stochastic control problems (which are still interesting because of the existence of the switching constraint).
+In such case, the distributions of $\bQ$ are known to the decision maker, and the learning problem reduces to a stochastic control problem.